 Break strength is a term used to determine the amount of force needed to break the strap.
 Another term for it is break load.
 It is important to know what force load you will need before determining the type of strap to apply.

 The weakest part of the strapping is in the join.
 Buckle joins are equal to less than half the break strength of the strap.
 Friction welds done by a power tool produces a joint stronger than 80%.
 It's important to know the break strength variations of your joins so you can use the right strapping, buckles and joiners for the load you are shipping.

 PP (polypropylene) is lightweight, cost-effective and made for lighter strapping applications while PET (polyester) has strength and durability closer to that of steel.
 PET strapping can be used in a wider variety of industries.

 PET strapping is used on pallet loads because it is the stronger of the two.
 It is considered the steel strapping alternative.
 PP strapping is used on smaller and lighter loads such as carton sealing because it has the lowest break strength.

-Steel strapping is considered the strongest with no stretch so is used on very heavy loads, exceeding two ton.
+The best strapping for your needs depends on the load types and how far your shipments need to travel, including loading and unloading conditions.
+Steel strapping is considered the strongest with no stretch so is used on very heavy loads, exceeding two-ton.
 Strapping is made out either steel, polyester (PET) and polypropylene (PP) and the strapping we sell are variants of these materials.
 Steel strapping has been around for a long time but now there are safer, lighter and more weatherproof strappings that are as strong as steel.
 PET strapping is a perfect example.
 If you are moving pallets of bricks or heavy building materials, steel strapping is still the go-to product.
 If you are sealing cartons and lighter loads then PP strapping is adequate enough.
-It's best to speak to a professional regard your strapping needs so you get it right the first time.
+It's best to speak to one of our consultants in regards to your strapping needs, so you get it right the first time.